shundhammer/qdirstat/doc/stats/File-Size-Histogram.md

 ![File Size Histogram Screenshot](https://github.com/shundhammer/qdirstat/blob/master/screenshots/QDirStat-histogram-P99.png)

-As you can see, the right boundary is still at 10.7 MB, and the "interesting" area between Q1 and Q3 is still pretty much crammed together at the left, but now at least we can make some sense of it all (notice that it's using a logarithmic vertical scale, so it's not nearly as evenly distributed as you
+As you can see, the right boundary is still at 10.7 MiB, and the "interesting" area between Q1 and Q3 is still pretty much crammed together at the left, but now at least we can make some sense of it all (notice that it's using a logarithmic vertical scale, so it's not nearly as evenly distributed as you